derhansen/sf_banners/Documentation/Introduction/WhatDoesItDo/Index.rst

 categories which allows a flexible way of displaying them on a TYPO3 website.

-The Extension fetches the banners for the desired page **asynchronously** by using AJAX (jQuery), so the page load time is'nt mainly affected by the banner plugin.
+The Extension fetches the banners for the desired page **asynchronously** by using JavaScript (AJAX), so the page load time is not mainly affected by the banner plugin.

 Each banner contains a statistics, where the total amount of impressions and clicks are shown.
 A banner can be limited to an amount of maximum impressions and/or clicks.
-The clicks of Flash-banners are counted by using a clicktag.

 The extension can be used as a plugin or by TypoScript.

-The extension is developed with Extbase and Fluid and the current version support TYPO3 9.5 LTS and TYPO3 10.4 LTS
+The extension is developed with Extbase and Fluid.